Translate

 The Civil Department serves processes such as Writs of Possession of Real and Personal property, Writs of Execution, and other non-writ processes, including, but not limited to, Small Claims, Summons and Complaints, Civil Subpoenas, and Restraining Orders.

 Important things to remember when requesting service are: A letter of instructions that includes the name(s) of the person being served, and the address where service is to be attempted must accompany all documents.
-The letter of instructions must be signed and dated by the attorney of record or the plaintiff when there is no attorney, pursuant to 262 CCP and 684.130 CCP.

 A proof of service will be mailed to you after your process has been served or a certificate of non-service will be mailed to you if our office has been unsuccessful in serving your process.